Charles Hendry: In parliament

 In September 2006, Hendry became a Patron of the Tory Reform Group.
 Hendry was a Shadow Minister of State for Energy and Climate Change from October 2008.
 He became Minister of State for Energy and Climate Change in May 2010 before being replaced by John Hayes in September 2012.
 Five months later he was announced as the new Chairman of Forewind, the offshore wind farms joint venture, replacing Lord Deben who had resigned the chairmanship in September 2012 when he became Chair of the Committee on Climate Change.

 In January 2008 he was appointed as a Vice-Chair of the Board of Trustees of UK Youth Parliament.
 He had served as Co-Chair from late 2006 but governance changes dissolved the Co-Chair system in favour of a sole Chair.

+Hendry was president of the Russo-British Chamber of Commerce (RBCC) Advisory Council.

 In May 2010 he took his share of the vote to the 30th largest of the Conservatives' 307 seats, on an absolute majority of votes at 56.6%.
 Since November 2012, he has been the Prime Ministerial Trade Envoy to Azerbaijan, Kazakhstan and Turkmenistan.

 In March 2013, Hendry announced he would stand down as MP at the 2015 general election.

 In July 2013, it became known that Hendry had secured a job as adviser to the Atlantic Supergrid Corporation which plans to import power to the UK via an undersea cable from Iceland.
 Hendry had signed an energy pact with Iceland while he was Minister of State at the Department of Energy and Climate Change.

 In March 2015, he was appointed to the Privy Council of the United Kingdom and therefore granted the title The Right Honourable.

 Hendry was appointed Commander of the Order of the British Empire (CBE) in the 2019 Birthday Honours for services to UK trade and investment.